libffcv/ffcv/docs/parameter_tuning.rst

 Scenario: Extreme grid search (2+ models per GPU)
 --------------------------------------------------

 Unlike other solutions, FFCV is thread based and not process based.
 As a result, users are able to train multiple models on a single GPU.
 This is particularly useful for small models that can't leverage the compute power of powerful GPUs.
-To do so users have to do the following:
+To do so, users have to do the following:

 - Run a **single** process per GPU
-- The main thread of that process should start one thread for each model will be trained concurrently
+- The main thread of that process should start one thread for each model which will be trained concurrently
 - Each thread creates its own FFCV :class:`~ffcv.loader.Loader` and model and trains normally
-- As for regular Grid search, ``os_cache=True`` is mostly the best choice here, but it doesn't hurt to try disabling it for very large scale datasets
+- As for regular grid search, ``os_cache=True`` is mostly the best choice here, but it doesn't hurt to try disabling it for very large scale datasets

 .. warning ::
     It is a common mistake to assume that running multiple processes on the same GPU will improve speed.
 For security reasons and unless Nvidia MPS service is enabled, a GPU can only be used by a single process at a time.
 If you run more processes, GPU time will be shared between them but they will never run concurrently.